 - Pierre Curie to Marie in Madame Curie.
 He couches the whole thing in terms of a math theorem or physics formula; they each work better together than apart.
 Not sure how true to life the proposal was, but amusing to watch.

 - It's not word for word, but very close to the spirit of letters he wrote after he'd proposed, while she was thinking it over.

 - Oblivion (2013) : As far as they go, proposing on the observation deck of the Empire State Building by holding the ring in front of a viewfinder while your fiancee is looking through it (and convincing her to look through said viewfinder by saying that it can show the future) is a mild (and pretty sweet) example.

-- In Anansi Boys, Fat Charlie makes one of these as cover to get away from his homicidal former boss.
-He presents a lime instead of a ring.
+- In Anansi Boys, Fat Charlie makes one of these as cover when his homicidal former boss tries to get him somewhere more private.
+He presents his date with a lime instead of a ring, and because of a series of unlikely events leading up to this, nobody even questions it.
 (His proposal is also, as we see in the epilogue, quite sincere.)

 - The Vorkosigan Saga contains multiple examples:

 - Cordelia's engineering of Kou's proposal to Drou in Barrayar.

 - Miles repeats Cordelia's performance with Baz and Elena in The Warrior's Apprentice.